SalomePlatform/adao/doc/en/reference.rst

 **[DocR]** Data assimilation or optimization calculation cases
 ============================================================================================

-This section describes the data assimilation or optimization algorithms available in ADAO, detailing their usage characteristics and their options.
+This section describes algorithmic choices to use data assimilation methods, optimization methods or methods with reduction, available in ADAO, detailing their usage characteristics and their options.

 Some examples on these commands usage are available in the section :ref:`section_tutorials_in_salome`, in the section